Washington, D.C.: Cycling

 In May 2022, the city celebrated the expansion of its bike lane network to 104 mi, a 60 percent increase from 2015.
 Of those miles, 24 mi were protected bike lanes.
 It also boasted 62 mi of bike trails.
+As of March 2023, the city has 108 mi of bike lanes, with 30 mi of them protected bike lanes.

 D.C. is part of the regional Capital Bikeshare program.
-Started in 2010, it is one of the largest bicycle sharing systems in the country with more than 4,351 bicycles and more than 395 stations, all provided by PBSC Urban Solutions.
+Started in 2010, it is one of the largest bicycle sharing systems in the country.
+As of February 2024, the program had 6,372 bicycles and 395 stations.
+A preceding SmartBike DC pilot program had begun in 2008.

 Walkability

 A 2021 study by Walk Score ranked Washington, D.C. the fifth-most walkable city in the country.
 According to the study, the most walkable neighborhoods are U Street, Dupont Circle, and Mount Vernon Square.
-In 2013, the Washington Metropolitan Area had the eighth lowest percentage of workers who commuted by private automobile (75.7 percent), with 8 percent of area workers traveling via rail transit.
+In 2013, the Washington metropolitan area had the eighth lowest percentage of workers who commuted by private automobile (75.7 percent), with 8 percent of area workers traveling via rail transit.

 River crossings

-There are multiple transportation methods to cross the city's two rivers, the Potomac River and the Anacostia River.
-There are numerous bridges that take cars, trains, pedestrians, and bikers across the rivers.
-Among these are Arlington Memorial Bridge, the 14th Street Bridges, Francis Scott Key Bridge, Theodore Roosevelt Bridge, Woodrow Wilson Bridge, and Frederick Douglass Bridge.
+Bridges that cross the Potomac and Anacostia rivers include Arlington Memorial Bridge, 14th Street Bridges, Francis Scott Key Bridge, Theodore Roosevelt Bridge, Woodrow Wilson Bridge, and Frederick Douglass Bridge.

-There are also ferries and water cruises that cross the Potomac River.
-One of these is the Potomac Water Taxi, operated by Hornblower Cruises, which goes between the Georgetown Waterfront, the Wharf, the Old Town Alexandria Waterfront, and National Harbor.

 Rail

-The Washington Metropolitan Area Transit Authority (WMATA) operates the Washington Metro, the city's rapid transit rail system.
-The system serves Washington, D.C., as well as its Maryland and Virginia suburbs.
-Metro opened on March 27, 1976, and consists of six lines (each one color coded), 97 stations, and 129 mi of track.
+Washington Metropolitan Area Transit Authority (WMATA) operates Washington Metro, the city's rapid transit rail system, which serves Washington, D.C. and its Maryland and Northern Virginia suburbs.
+Metro opened on March 27, 1976, and consists of six lines, 98 stations, and 129 mi of track.
 Metro is the second-busiest rapid transit system in the country and fifth-busiest in North America.
-It operates mostly as a deep-level subway in more densely populated parts of the D.C. metropolitan area (including most of the District itself), while most of the suburban tracks are at surface level or elevated.
+It operates mostly as a deep-level subway in more densely populated areas, while most of the suburban tracks are at surface level or elevated.
 Metro is known for its iconic brutalist-style vaulted ceilings in the interior stations.
-It is also known for having long escalators in some of its underground stations.
 The longest single-tier escalator in the Western Hemisphere, spanning 230 ft, is located at Metro's Wheaton station in Maryland.

-Union Station is the city's main train station and serves approximately 70,000 people each day.
-It is Amtrak's second-busiest station with 4.6 million passengers annually and is the southern terminus for the Northeast Corridor and Acela Express routes.
+Washington Union Station, the city's main train station, serves approximately 70,000 passengers daily and is Amtrak's second-busiest station with 4.6 million passengers annually and the southern terminus for the Northeast Corridor.
+Amtrak's Northeast Regional provides service northbound transportation to Baltimore Penn Station, New York Penn Station in Manhattan, 30th Street Station in Philadelphia, South Station in Boston, and other stops.
 Maryland's MARC and Virginia's VRE commuter trains and the Metrorail Red Line also provide service into Union Station.
-Following renovations in 2011, Union Station became Washington's primary intercity bus transit center.
+As of 2023, Union Station is the ninth-busiest rail station in the nation and tenth-busiest in North America.